 The AOI is largely natural and, in most areas, pristine.
 There are no operational wind energy facilities in or within 50 km surrounding the project area.
-However, there are two other proposed Mulilo WEF projects in the region: Phumelela (avifauna assessment conducted by TBC) and Goedehoop (avifauna monitoring conducted by Dr. Steven Evans).
-Additionally, EDF has WEF proposed WEF projects for most of the land in between these WEFs.
-Including this project, there are at least 4 prospective wind developments planned for the Phumelela region.
 There is, however, also a vested birding interest in the region (e.g. Roberts Memel Birding Site, Memel Getaway Birding Routes) and NGOs such as BirdLife and EWT are distinctly aware of the avifaunal importance and are actively working in the region.
 The proposed VWC is not located within one of the promulgated Renewable Energy Development Zones (REDZ) and a portion of the northern end of the VWC overlaps the Grasslands IBA.
 Known projects located within a 50km radius of the are listed in Table 6-10 and mapped in Figure 6-2.
 Based on the information, the cumulative impact of wind energy developments in this region is likely to have a significant consequence for birdlife on a national to global scale.

-Table 6-9Scoping-level, pre-mitigation impact significance rating on the cumulative impact.
+Table 6-9 Scoping-level, pre-mitigation impact significance rating on the cumulative impact.